 It is common practice to keep Date and Time as two separate dimensions with pre-loaded data.
 Timestamp dimension is not a good data model design because it adds to complexity of data model maintenance by introducing an ever growing dimension table which leads to degeneration issues due to grain.
 Another problem arises when timezone conversions and clock switch takes place (e.g. Daylight Savings) and it is best to avoid from design and implementation perspective.

-Consider a case of CRM system based Contact Center management scenario where KPI’s are computed based on day to day operations with sample KPI’s as follows
+Consider a case of CRM system based Contact Center management scenario where KPI’s are computed based on day to day operations.
+Sample KPI’s to measure effectiveness are

 - Number of Calls: A measure of volume handled by the contact center